Club for the Future’s Postcards to Space aspires to make space accessible to more people by offering free access to Blue Origin’s New Shepard rocket.

 Yes, Club for the Future has payload space for postcards on every New Shepard flight for the foreseeable future.

 No. We encourage you to send whatever artistic expression you want to share about the future of living and working in space—or any other topic of your choosing.
-The sky is the limit!

-You can stay up-to-date with Blue Origin’s flight schedules by subscribing here: https://www.blueorigin.com/.
+You can stay up-to-date with Blue Origin’s flight schedules by subscribing here: https://www.blueorigin.com/

 Club for the Future will not be able to fly any postcards which include Personal Identifiable Information (PII).
-This includes: social security number (SSN), passport number, driver’s license number, taxpayer identification number, patient identification number, financial account number, credit card number, personal address information, street address, email address, telephone
+This includes: social security number (SSN), passport number, driver’s license number, taxpayer identification number, patient identification number, financial account number, credit card number, personal address information, street address, email address, telephone.

 Absolutely!
 We encourage sending postcards in bulk as it helps mitigate postage costs.
 We’ll fly boxes or large envelopes of postcards together and return them to you as one bundle.
 If you’re sending in bulk, the postcard doesn’t have to be a postcard at all.
 We’re happy to fly postcard-sized paper to keep the cost low for everyone.